rundeck/rundeck/docs/en/manual/03-basics.md

 :    The top navigation bar contains a menu to select the
      desired project.
 If only one project exists, the menu will automatically be defaulted.
+You can create new projects from this menu, too.

 Admin

 :    If your login belongs to the "admin" group and therefore granted
      "admin" privileges, a wrench icon will be displayed next to your login name.
 This page allows the admin to view group memberships for all users, as well as, edit their profile data.
+Project configuration includes adding plugins and exporting/importing project archives.

 User profile